 Check out this terrific post on The Complete Guide to Domain Extensions to help explore your options and choose the best domain extension for your website type.

-Another great reason to choose Hostinger is its domain extension options.
-Where many hosts only support .com domains, Hostinger offers a wide variety of TLDs.
+Another great reason to choose Bluehost is its domain extension options.
+Where many hosts only support .com domains, Bluehost offers a wide variety of TLDs.
 These include popular choices like:

-Some Hostinger domain extensions are also cheaper than others which is suitable for price shopping.
-For example, you can get a .site or .store TLD for as little as $0.99 per year compared to upwards of $9.99 per year for a .com extension.
+Some Bluehost domain extensions are also cheaper than others which is suitable for price shopping.
+For example, you can get a .website TLD for as little as $1.99 per year compared to upwards of $12.99 per year for a .com extension.

 Step 8 – Check Domain Availability

-With your domain on hand, head to the Hostinger website and use the domain checker tool to see if the domain name is available.
+With your domain on hand, head back to Bluehost website and use the domain registration tool to see if the domain name is available.
 Then, type the domain in the search bar and click Search.

 You can click Add to Cart if you’re happy with the domain name.
 But there are a few more steps to ensure your domain is future-proof.